Website Terms and Conditions

 48.2The Charity shall be responsible for the accuracy and completeness of the information in the Adverts.

 49.1Online Giving may update the Adverts with Materials provided from time to time by the Charity.
-The Charity shall ensure that the Materials do not infringe any applicable laws, regulations or third party rights (including material which is obscene, indecent, pornographic, seditious, offensive, defamatory, threatening, liable to incite racial hatred or acts of terrorism, menacing, blasphemous or in breach of any third party Intellectual Property Rights) and are compliance with the Online Acceptable Use Policy [ENTER HYPER LINK] (“Inappropriate Content”).
+The Charity shall ensure that the Materials do not infringe any applicable laws, regulations or third party rights (including material which is obscene, indecent, pornographic, seditious, offensive, defamatory, threatening, liable to incite racial hatred or acts of terrorism, menacing, blasphemous or in breach of any third party Intellectual Property Rights) and are compliance with our Acceptable Use Policy (“Inappropriate Content”).

 49.2Online Giving reserves the right to remove content from the Adverts where it reasonably suspects such content is Inappropriate Content.